xboxoneresearch/xboxoneresearch.github.io/_posts/2024-05-15-xbox-dump-games.md

 ## But how would we read the mount data?

-Fortunately, many games will actually use LUA for gameplay scripting and more.
+Fortunately, many games will actually use LUA with FFI for gameplay scripting and more.
 Such game, though there are more, will only be hinted at.
-But the save data that the game stores allows the user to decompress and modify the scripts directly - allowing a little bit of execution.
-Of course, you do need access to ConnectedStorage but as briefly mentioned in the beginning - that's already accessible.
+But the save data that the game stores, allows the user to decompress and modify the scripts directly - allowing a little bit of execution.
+Of course, you do need access to [ConnectedStorage](https://xboxoneresearch.github.io/wiki/games/savegames/) to mount/modify savegames, but as briefly mentioned in the beginning - that's already accessible with Code Execution in SystemOS!
+[XCrdUtil](https://xboxoneresearch.github.io/wiki/operating-system/xcrdutil/#examples) is your friend here.

+NOTE: Lua FFI is not the only option for executing code in EraOS, it is just the most comfortable :D

 ## Almost there!